The most general four-derivative Unitary String Effective Action with Torsion and Stringy-Running-Vacuum-Model

 where $\bar{R}$ is the generalized Ricci scalar.
-In quadratic order, there are $6$ different scalar invariants we may construct, which correspond to the different ways one may contract the generalized Riemann tensor (which is less symmetric than the Levi-Civita connection Riemann tensor), namely:
+In~quadratic order, there are six different scalar invariants we may construct, which correspond to the different ways one may contract the generalized Riemann tensor (which is less symmetric than the Levi--Civita connection Riemann tensor), namely as follows:

-This ``basis" of invariants is not unique, and in fact it is more convenient to work in a different basis, that of \cite{Baekler:2011jt}:
+This ``basis'' of invariants is not unique, and~in fact, it is more convenient to work in a different basis, that of~\cite{Baekler:2011jt}, as follows:

-In this basis, the two Gauss-Bonnet-like terms $\bar{G}^+_4, \bar{G}^+_5$ appear explicitly.
-We may calculate all these scalar invariants (which are valid for a connection with general torsion) in our specific case, where the torsion is totally antisymmetric and the Bianchi identity $\nabla_{[\rho} \mathcal{H}_{\mu \nu \lambda]} = 0$ also holds.\footnote{In our string context, the anomaly terms in the Bianchi identity \eqref{bianchi_heterotic_form} contribute terms of higher order in $\alpha^\prime$ to the effective action, hence they are ignored here.} By doing that, we get (modulo total derivatives if we assume that these terms are part of an action):
+In this basis, the~two Gauss--Bonnet-like terms $\bar{G}^+_4, \bar{G}^+_5$ appear explicitly.
+We may calculate all these scalar invariants (which are valid for a connection with general torsion) in our specific case, where the torsion is totally antisymmetric and the Bianchi identity $\nabla_{[\rho} \mathcal{H}_{\mu \nu \lambda]} = 0$ also holds\footnote{In our string context, the~anomaly terms in the Bianchi identity \eqref{bianchi_heterotic_form} contribute terms of higher order in $\alpha^\prime$ to the effective action; hence, they are ignored here.}.
+By doing that, we obtain modulo total derivatives if we assume that these terms are part of an action:

-In this form, it becomes clear that $\bar{G}^+_1, \bar{G}^+_2, \bar{G}^+_3$ cannot be a part of a unitary action, because no linear combination eliminates the problematic terms for both the graviton and the Kalb-Ramond field\footnote{In the term $\bar{G}^+_1$ the problematic term is $R^2$.
-While this term does not spoil unitarity if replaced by a coupling to a scalar field (as is done in the Starobinsky model), this extra scalar degree of freedom is not present in the gravitational multiplet of the string and we thus consider it unwanted in the context of the effective string action.}.
-Therefore, the most general unitary action in the generalized curvature scheme (with $\mathcal H$ as torsion) is given by the linear combination $\frac{1}{\kappa^2}(A_4 \bar{G}^+_4 + A_5 \bar{G}^+_5 + A_6 \bar{G}^+_6)$, where $A_4, A_5, A_6$ are suitable constants:

-Our goal is to see if the unitary string action (\ref{unitary_string_action_general}) can be matched to this action.
+In this form, it becomes clear that $\bar{G}^+_1, \bar{G}^+_2, \bar{G}^+_3$ cannot be a part of a unitary action because~no linear combination eliminates the problematic terms for both the graviton and the Kalb--Ramond field\footnote{In the term $\bar{G}^+_1$, the problematic term is $R^2$.
+While this term does not spoil unitarity if replaced by a coupling to a scalar field (as is carried out in the Starobinsky model), this extra scalar degree of freedom is not present in the gravitational multiplet of the string, and we thus consider it unwanted in the context of the effective string action.}.
+Therefore, the~most general unitary action in the generalized curvature scheme (with $\mathcal H$ as torsion) is given by the linear combination $\frac{1}{\kappa^2}(A_4 \bar{G}^+_4 + A_5 \bar{G}^+_5 + A_6 \bar{G}^+_6)$, where $A_4, A_5, A_6$ are suitable constants: { } Our goal is to see if the unitary string action (\ref{unitary_string_action_general}) can be matched to this action.
 First of all, we can equate the terms not parametrized by $B_3, B_4$ and get the conditions

 which may be solved to give